noynaert/act102handouts/14_Final_Exam/Final_Exam.md

 # Final Exam

-## Dates and Times

-* Wednesday Evening Section: Wednesday, December 11, 6:30 p.m. - 8:30 p.m.
-* Tuesday-Thursday Section: Thursday, December 12,	8:30 a.m. – 10:30 a.m.

-## Content and Format

-The exam will be on paper in class.
-You must be physically present in our regular classroom.
+The exam will be based on the handouts, notes, and videos.

-The exam will include a large number of objective questions.
-However, there will be some hand-writing of code.
-You should be able to write a complete webpage starting with !<DOCTYPE html>

-## Finals and Course Grade
+The final will cover the last unit and also will have a comprehensive component.

-According to the course syllabus, the final exam may be counted in two different ways.
-The version that gives you the best grade for the course will be used.
+The final may count in one of two ways.
+I will use the method that gives you the highest grade.

-Your lowest exam score will be dropped.

-* The final exam may be counted as a regular exam.
-This will happen if your final exam is lower than any other text score.
-* The final exam may be counted as two regular exams.
-This will happen if your final exam is a higher grade than one or more of your other exams.

-### How the final will work mechanically

-There are 4 exams in the course including the final.
-However the Canvas gradebook will show 5 exams.
-It will show 5 exams because the final exam will be entered twice.
-Then the lowest of the 5 scores will be dropped and the other 4 tests will be used to calculate your score.
+In the gradebook the final exam grade will be entered two times.
+There will appear to be 4 exams.
+I will drop your lowest exam grade.
+This means if you have an exam grade that is lower than your final exam, the lower grade will be dropped and the final exam will count twice.
+However, if your lowest grade is on the final exam, then the final exam only counts as a regular exam and does not get counted twice.